DedSecInside/ReFleX/README.md

- ## 👮 Facial Recognition
+ ## 👮 Deep Image Recognition Framework (DIRF)

-Develop an app to capture a photo and search for the same on official websites / social media websites/internet using an optimized facial recognition algorithm.
+Core idea is to develop a software to capture and identify an image and search for the same on official websites / social media websites/internet using an optimized image recognition algorithm.

 ### Image Search engines